What is Medicare Part D?

 What's covered by Medicare prescription drug plans?

-The list of drugs covered by a particular plan is called its formulary.
+The list of drugs covered by a particular plan is called its formulary .
 Formularies can change from year to year.
-It’s important to check every year to make sure that the drugs you take are on your plan’s formulary.

 What's not covered by Medicare prescription drug plans?